 Work.
 School.
 Relationship problems.
 Health issues.
 Whatever it is, we all worry about something.
-And if you suffer from migraines, you may have to add one more thing to that list: stress itself.
+And if you suffer from migraine, you may have to add one more thing to that list: stress itself.

-That’s because stress can trigger migraines, which can then trigger more stress, which triggers more migraines, and on and on.
+That’s because stress can trigger attacks, which can then trigger more stress, which triggers more attacks, and on and on.
 How can you break the cycle?
-It isn’t easy, but there are ways to manage your stress and cut down on migraines.
+It isn’t easy, but there are ways to manage your stress and take control of your condition.

 We’ve compiled our best tips on reducing stress for migraine sufferers below.
-But before we get into that, let’s take a step back and talk about the relationship between stress and migraines.
+But before we get into that, let’s take a step back and talk about the relationship between stress and migraine.

-As you may know from experience, stress can cause migraines.
+As you may know from experience, stress can cause attacks.
 In fact, studies suggest it might be the most common migraine trigger.
 In one migraine study, 1000 migraineurs were asked to identify their triggers, and 80% said stress was one of them.
-According to the American Headache Society, four out of five people who experience migraines say their attacks can be triggered by stress.
+According to the American Headache Society, four out of five people with migraine say their attacks can be triggered by stress.
 To make matters worse, doctors believe that high stress levels make migraine sufferers more susceptible to other triggers, including hormonal changes, and that suffering migraine attacks may make people worse at handling stress over time.

 Why would your brain react to high levels of stress by putting you in such intense pain that you can’t do anything but lie down?
 As with so many questions about migraine brains, scientists don’t have a clear-cut answer yet.
 It may have something to do with the “flight or fight” response—the physical reaction to stress you might remember learning about in school—which causes a rush of chemical and vascular activity in your brain that can make attacks more likely.